metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Chargers @ Cardinals

 Chargers have been killing the Cards all days on intermediate throws outside the numbers, particularly on 2nd down.

+***

+## Raiders @ Seahawks

+Seahawks might have some serious issues defensing the power running game.

+Pay attention to all the negative plays Seattle is racking up on offense.

+***

+## Rams @ Chiefs

+Give Bryce Perkins from credit here for making plays under pressure.

+***

+## Packers @ Eagles

+Packers might be turning over a new leaf.
+Randall Cobb and Christian Watson making plays now, giving Rodgers just enough weaponry to stitch together a competent offense.